bluecatengineering/dora/docs/pi_setup.md

 sudo reboot
 ```

 We don't have a way to add the dora binary to systemd at the moment, so it must be run manually.
-You probably want to ssh in to look at the logs anyway.
+You probably want to SSH in to look at the logs anyway.
 There are a number of ways that you can ensure `dora` will continue to run beyond your SSH session (e.g. using [tmux](https://github.com/tmux/tmux/wiki), so feel free to use your favorite solution.